 Excerpt from my book Green Lighting

-by swapping out all incandescents for LEDs.
-It’s also true that the long life of LEDs should mean that fewer resources will be needed to produce and maintain lighting equipment.
+A building’s carbon footprint from lighting slashed by 68 percent.
+How?
+Simply by swapping out all incandescents for LEDs.
+It’s also true that the long life of LEDs should mean that fewer resources needed to produce and keep up lighting equipment.
 And the fact that LEDs lack mercury is a clear advantage.
 It is perhaps not surprising, then, that governments and private companies around the world have invested millions of dollars in research on LEDs.